 At the surface of the Sun, gas leaps up in bright bursts called solar flares.
-It like looking at a big massive firework display.
+It’s like looking at a big massive firework display.

 The solar flares on the surface of the Sun can send blast waves into space, which can damage satellites, and even cause power cuts on Earth.

-It takes about eight minutes for the Suns light to reach planet Earth.
+It takes about eight minutes for the Suns light to reach Earth.
 This is known as the speed of light.

 When the Moon passes between the Sun and Earth, a solar eclipse takes place.
 It casts a shadow on parts of our planet, as the Moon stops the Suns light from reaching us.

-During the day it’s dangerous to look directly at the Sun, because it’s so bright and it can damage your eyes very easily.
-The best way to watch the Sun is when it rises in the morning and sets in the evening.
+During the day it’s dangerous to look directly at the Sun.
+It’s so bright that it can damage your eyes very easily.
+The best way to watch the Sun is when it rises in the morning, and when it sets in the evening.

 The Sun is so big that over one million Earth’s could fit inside it.

 The mass of the Sun is approximately 333,000 times greater than that of Earth.

 The Sun is 864,400 miles (1,391,000 kilometers) in diameter.

 The Sun’s gravity holds the solar system together, keeping everything in their orbits, from the biggest planets to the smallest particles.

-The Sun is at the center of a neighbourhood of planets which is called the Solar System.
-Earth is one of eight planets in the Solar System that makes a special journey called an orbit, around the Sun.
+The Sun is at the center of a neighborhood of planets, called the solar system.
+Earth is one of eight planets in the solar system that makes a special journey called an orbit, around the Sun.